Resources - Making studying easier

 The workshops range from 'Referencing For The Terrified' to 'Reading Your Way: How To Make Your Ebooks More Accessible'.

-The availability and range of workshops is constantly being updated, so it is worth bookmarking the link and checking it on a frequent basis.
+The availability and range of workshops are constantly being updated, so it is worth bookmarking the link and checking it on a frequent basis.

 CLICK HERE TO SEE THE CURRENT WORKSHOPS AVAILABLE